-Getting top marks in all categories, the Lena Menstrual Cup sets itself apart as a truly easy to wear and simple product to use that will likely be a fit for everyone.
-Constructed of firm silicone and boasting an average length, it works well for users with varying degrees of cervix heights.
-The seal on the rigid rim is trustworthy and leak-proof, and after it is folded and inserted, it opens almost instantly.
-We especially appreciate the fact that we couldn't feel the flexible stem at all, and it has a ribbed surface that you can easily grip for removal.
+The Lena Menstrual Cup stands out as a straightforward, user-friendly product, earning top grades across all test criteria.
+Constructed of firm silicone and of an average length, it should work well for users with varying cervix heights.
+When folded and inserted, it opens almost immediately and the seal on the rigid rim is reliable and leak-proof.
+The stem is flexible and comfortable — we couldn't feel it at all.
+It's also ribbed and easy to grip and remove.
 Depending on your preference, you can also keep a grip on the ribs at the base of the cup in order to break the seal without it slipping from your fingers.

-We really tried, but couldn't come up with a drawback to this product, and it thoroughly impressed us with its well-rounded excellence.
-We felt good about using the Lena due to its full list of certifications (FDA, FSC, Green Seal, etc.), and we also appreciate its stylish carrying case, recycled packaging, and company focus on education and charity.
-This cup gets our top recommendation and comes in two different sizes, three shades, and two different flexibility choices.
+We had virtually no complaints with the Lena and were thoroughly impressed by its well-rounded excellence.
+We felt good about using this product due to its full list of certifications (FDA, FSC, Green Seal, etc.).
+We also dig its stylish carrying case, recycled packaging, and company focus on education and charity.
+This cup gets our top recommendation and comes in two different sizes, three colors, and two different flexibility choices.

-The Pixie is a medium-sized soft silicone cup.
-Some users will experience more comfort with this model because the silicone is less firm, thus applying less outward pressure when in use.
+The Pixie Menstrual Cup is a medium-sized, soft silicone cup.
+Some users will experience more comfort with this model because of the softer silicone, which will apply less outward pressure than firmer models when in use.
 However, others may find that it seems slightly less secure, specifically when exercising or performing other vigorous activities.
 One of our favorite features of the Pixie is the bulb that allows you to easily grip it at the tip of the stem when ready to remove it.
-While our testers didn't feel the stem or cup when it was in use, if you have a low cervix, it is possible you might feel it, and you can't trim this stem.
+While our testers didn't feel the stem or cup when it was in use, if you have a low cervix, it is possible you might feel it and unfortunately you can't trim this stem.

 The Pixie comes with an attractive cotton carrying case, and with every cup sold, one is donated to a woman in need by the company.
-Be aware that there is a bible verse printed inside the cup, which may be a positive or a negative for different customers.
-If you're looking for a basic, comfortable cup that removes best via the stem and that won't break the bank, this is a great option.
+Non-secular users may not appreciate that there is a bible verse printed inside the cup, so that's something to take note of.
+But if you're looking for a basic, comfortable, and affordable cup that removes best via the stem, this is a great option.

-If anyone can make menstrual cups cool, it's Saalt.
+If anyone can make menstrual cups cool, it's Saalt Menstrual Cup.
 You'll be drawn in by striking graphics and packaging, a selection of beautiful colors (seafoam green! desert blush!), and a carrying pouch that doesn't scream, "this is for a menstrual cup!"
-They back it up with a great product that's easy to use and high quality.
+They back it up with a great product that's high quality and easy to use.
 For those with lower cervixes, this cup's shorter body will make it sit properly without discomfort.
-Those with higher cervixes will like it too, though, because its long stem makes it accessible even if it's sitting higher up within you.
+Those with higher cervixes will like it too because its long stem makes it accessible even if it is sitting higher up within you.
 Its slightly softer silicone gives it a bit of added comfort, but it isn't so soft that we couldn't insert it easily.